UrbanAnalyst/docs/src/variables.md

 # Variables

-Almost all UA variables are measured such that lower or negative values are good, whereas higher values are bad.
+All UA variables are measured such that lower or negative values are good, whereas higher values are bad.
 For example, unemployment or transport times are both better when values are lower.
-The only exceptions to this are the indices of bicycle infrastructure and access to natural spaces, both of which are quantified as proportions between 0 and 1, with higher values respectively indicating either greater availability of bicycle infrastructure or access to natural spaces.
+Indices of bicycle infrastructure and access to natural spaces are also transformed so that lower values indicate better or more of either.
+In these cases, the transformations are simply one minus the respective proportions of journeys out to fixed distance travelled along bicycle infrastructure, or through or alongside natural spaces.
+Values of 0 then reflect 100% of all journeys spent on bicycle infrastructure or in natural spaces, while values of 1 would represent complete absence of either bicycle infrastructure or natural spaces.

-Variables are measured for every way, path, or street intersection within each city, and then aggregated within each polygon described in the following sub-section.
+Variables are measured for every way, path, or street intersection within each city.
+Values for the maps are aggregated within polygons defined by the *Socio-demographic variables* described in the following sub-section, while values within the statistics page are aggregated across entire cities.
 Unless explicitly described otherwise, values of all variables are weighted by population density.
-This means that, for example, distances to nearest schools represent average distances that each person within a given polygon must travel to get to school.
+This means that, for example, distances to nearest schools represent average distances that each person must travel to get to school.

 ## Socio-demographic variables